yxw-11/starter-academic/content/home/experience.md

     description: |2-
         - Studied the processing methods ADW through sql developer and data visualization of big data Oracle DV
         - Participated in the data analysis of the road traffic accident details in a certain area in 2018 and the registration data analysis of a certain hospital in Chengdu
+        - Completed the above two projects and made the analysis reports for the relevant companies
   - title: University-sponsored Scholarly Exchange Student
     company: Auckland University
     company_url: https://www.auckland.ac.nz/en.html